mylinuxforwork/dotfiles/README.md

 # Install or update all required packages and install dotfiles
 ./1-install.sh

-# Install qtile window manager
+# Install hyprland window manager
 ./2-install-hyprland.sh
 # OR/AND
 # Install qtile window manager
 ./2-install-qtile.sh